What is Addiction and Dependence on Drugs and/or Alcohol?

 If anyone hears my voice and opens the door, I will come in and eat with him and he with me.”
 See, you’re building a relationship and within that relationship there is respect and trust laid down as the cornerstones.
 As you begin to experience God in a relationship, everything you have heard, everything you thought, will take on a new form, a new dimension.
 It becomes real to you.

 No longer are you thinking of God as some far away, transcendent being, but as a close, personal friend.
 You will discover a loving, caring and compassionate God, who will not withhold anything from you, but rather give you everything He has.
 This God loves you and demonstrated that love by sending His one and only son to earth to pay the penalty for every wrong thought, word or deed we ever committed.

 After you’ve realized that your life is out of control, and that you need help from a power greater than yourself, if you are willing to turn your will over to God, as you understand Him, you are ready to move to the next step: Step Four.

-Addiction Dependency always go together, you can't be addicted to a substance without also being dependent on it.
+Addiction and dependency always go together, you can’t be addicted to a substance without also being dependent on it.

-Addiction Dependency often happens before the person with the problems realizes it.
-Because the addict is in denial they always believe they can stop anttime they want to, but sadly they're usually wrong.
+Addiction often happens before the person with the problems realizes it.
+Because the addict is in denial they always believe they can stop anytime they want to, but sadly they’re usually wrong.

-Addiction Dependency can often be overcome if the addict makes a spiritual connection or reconnection with God as they understand him.
+Addiction can often be overcome if the addict makes a spiritual connection or re-connection with God as they understand him.